donkirkby/chess-kit/docs/new_rules.md

 piece a king.
 This game adds a little chaos to chess, and accelerates the end game.

-If you want to add a little more chaos, Booster Chess uses playing cards to choose which pieces get a boost.
+If you want to add even more chaos, Booster Chess uses playing cards to choose which pieces get a boost.

 ### Equipment